-Note: The message, "WARNING A/V Mismatch" may appear if SDI video is selected and HDMI audio is selected or vice versa.
+The message, "WARNING A/V Mismatch" may appear if SDI video is selected and HDMI audio is selected or vice versa.
 Embedded audio, via SDI or HDMI, must be matched to the video source.
 Analog audio can be used with any video input.

-AUDIO INPUT XLR Selection HDMI Selection Sele elects SDI embedded audio from the SDI input connector (if SDI video input is selected) elects the XLR input for audio input elects HDMI embedded audio (if HDMI video input is elected) -- --
+SDI (default) Selects SDI embedded audio from the SDI input connector (if SDI video input is selected) XLR HDMI Selects the XLR input for audio input Selects HDMI embedded audio (if HDMI video input is selected)

-Note: XLR input could be microphone level or line level, depending on the connector panel switch setting.
+NOTE: XLR input could be microphone level or line level, depending on the connector panel switch setting.